JulienMLR/NeuralNetworkUncertainty/README.md

 # Measuring the uncertainty of deep neural network results
+This project was part of the Computer Vision course (IA716) for the advanced master of AI (Télécom Paris) 2020/2021.
+All code, report and resultst are reported in the notebook and structured as follows:
+- Presentation of the CamVid dataset used in the experiments
-Computer Vision (IA716) course project: Evaluate the uncertainty of a neural network trained for semantic segmentation
+- Construction of a neural network for semantic segmentation
+- Metrics for uncertainty evaluation of the predicted results
+- Methods for decreasing the uncertainty of the network